 Tijuana - the final resting point for Central American migrants on a grueling journey for the prospect at a better life in America.
 A city that until recently, received little to no media attention for its growing immigrant population.
 A population that contrary to popular belief - has been present for over a decade.

-Throughout the past 60 days - over 7,000 refugees fleeing from violence and economic hardship in their home countries - arrived in Tijuana.
+Throughout November and December of 2018 - over 7,000 refugees fleeing from violence and economic hardship in their home countries - arrived in Tijuana.

 This surge in migration, brought with it the attention of the international community - most notably the United States.
 With Trump eager to build the border wall as promised, and ultimately secure a second term in office - anti-immigration sentiment could not be stronger in US politics.